mrdavemorgan/lepgallery/readme.txt

 -rw-rw-r-- 1 pg1720424  56K 2010-08-30 17:58 3.jpg</code></pre>

 == Changelog ==
+= 1.6 =
+* Add first rev of files and directory searching using keywords.
+Currently this is via appending "&search=your_search" to URI.
+So for example: http://markpreynolds.com/gallery?gallerylink=&search=squirrel
 = 1.5.17 =
 * svn did not pick up new files.
 Adding and incrementing version.
 = 1.5.16 =